-1. Your child is offered a place at school C
+- Your child is offered a place at school C

-2. Your child is added to the waiting lists for schools A and B (but not school D)
+- Your child is added to the waiting lists for schools A and B (but not school D)

 Waiting lists are updated every time a child’s name is added or removed.
-This means your child’s position may move up or down on the waiting list as circumstances change, e.g. due to late applications being made where the child’s application ranks higher against the school’s admissions policy, or if a child moves address and the lives closer to the school.
+This means your child’s position may move up or down on the waiting list as circumstances change e.g. due to late applications being made where the child’s application ranks higher against the school’s admissions policy, or if a child moves address and the lives closer to the school.

 Having your child’s name on a waiting list will not affect your right to appeal for any of the schools to which you applied for and have been refused a place.

 A few Essex secondary schools have two waiting lists.
 This is the case for the two Chelmsford grammar schools and schools with a specialist test criterion.
-If your child has sat a test for one of these schools you may be given two waiting list positions.
+If your child sat a test for one of these schools you may be given two waiting list positions.

-We hold waiting lists for admissions in September 2017 for all oversubscribed schools in Essex until the end of August.
+We hold waiting lists for Year 7 admissions in September 2018 for all oversubscribed schools in Essex until the end of August.
 After this, we continue to maintain waiting lists for any oversubscribed community and voluntary controlled (VC) schools until 31 December.

-From 1 September, oversubscribed foundation, voluntary aided (church) schools and Academies maintain their own waiting lists until a minimum of 31 December 2017.
+From 1 September, oversubscribed foundation, voluntary aided (church) schools and Academies maintain their own waiting lists until a minimum of 31 December 2018.